ooddle

 For many adults, the months after retirement are surprisingly difficult.
 The financial planning is done, the goodbyes are said, the calendar is finally open.
 And then the hard part begins.
 Forty years of structure disappears overnight.
 Mornings have no anchor.
 Lunch comes and goes without meaning.
 Identity, once tied to a title, suddenly has nowhere to land.
 Researchers have a name for this period: the retirement transition.
 It is one of the most underestimated stress events in adult life.

 This article walks through what retirement actually does to your body and mind, the practices that help you settle into the new chapter, and how to design a daily rhythm that protects mood, sleep, and purpose.
+The retirement years can be your strongest decade.
+They can also be your slowest decline.
+The difference is largely structural.

 What Retirement Does to Your Body